sap-tutorials/Tutorials/tutorials/hana-cloud-automation-pilot/hana-cloud-automation-pilot.md

         ![HCC starting](cf-starting.png)

+    * An addition example that demonstrates how to perform start and stop operations on multiple instances at once is available at [Mass Stop/Start HANA Cloud Databases](https://github.com/SAP-samples/automation-pilot-examples/tree/main/mass-stop-start-hana-cloud).

 3. Open the command **CFUpdateHC**.
 The command can be used to perform an update of an SAP HANA Cloud instance.

     * Examine the **Description** input parameter.
 This parameter describes the change that will be made.